Prosperity theology: Late 19th and early 20th-century background

-According to historian Kate Bowler, the prosperity gospel was formed from the intersection of three different ideologies: Pentecostalism, New Thought, and "an American gospel of pragmatism, individualism, and upward mobility".
+According to historian Kate Bowler, the prosperity gospel was formed from the intersection of three different ideologies: Charismatic, New Thought, and "an American gospel of pragmatism, individualism, and upward mobility".
 This "American gospel" was best exemplified by Andrew Carnegie's Gospel of Wealth and Russell Conwell's famous sermon Acres of Diamonds, in which Conwell equated poverty with sin and asserted that anyone could become rich through hard work.
-This gospel of wealth, however, was an expression of Muscular Christianity and understood success to be the result of personal effort rather than divine intervention.
+This gospel of wealth, however, was an expression of Muscular Christianity and held that success resulted from personal effort rather than divine intervention.

-The New Thought movement, which emerged in the 1880s, was responsible for popularizing belief in the power of the mind to achieve prosperity.
+The New Thought movement, which emerged in the 1880s, popularized the belief in the mind's power to achieve prosperity.
 While initially focused on achieving mental and physical health, New Thought teachers such as Charles Fillmore made material success a major emphasis of the movement.
 By the 20th century, New Thought concepts had saturated American popular culture, being common features of both self-help literature and popular psychology.

-E. W. Kenyon, a Baptist minister and adherent of the Higher Life movement, is credited with introducing mind-power teachings into early Pentecostalism.
+E. W. Kenyon, a Baptist minister and adherent of the Higher Life movement, is credited with introducing mind-power teachings into early Charismatic movement.
 In the 1890s, Kenyon attended Emerson College of Oratory where he was exposed to the New Thought movement.
-Kenyon later became connected with well-known Pentecostal leaders and wrote about supernatural revelation and positive declarations.
+Kenyon later became connected with well-known Charismatic leaders and wrote about supernatural revelation and positive declarations.
 His writing influenced leaders of the nascent prosperity movement during the post-war American healing revival.
-Kenyon and later leaders in the prosperity movement have denied that he was influenced by the New Thought movement.
+Kenyon and later leaders in the prosperity movement have denied that the New Thought movement influenced him.
 Anthropologist Simon Coleman argues that there are "obvious parallels" between Kenyon's teachings and New Thought.

 Kenyon taught that Christ's substitutionary atonement secured for believers a right to divine healing.
-This was attained through positive, faith-filled speech; the spoken word of God allowed believers to appropriate the same spiritual power that God used to create the world and attain the provisions promised in Christ's death and resurrection.
-Prayer was understood to be a binding, legal act.
+This was attained through positive, faith-filled speech; the spoken word of God enabled believers to appropriate the same spiritual power that God used to create the world and to receive the provisions promised in Christ's death and resurrection.
+Prayer was understood as a binding legal act.
 Rather than asking, Kenyon taught believers to demand healing since they were already legally entitled to receive it.

 Kenyon's blend of evangelical religion and mind-power beliefs—what he termed "overcoming faith"—resonated with a small but influential segment of the Pentecostal movement.
-Pentecostals had always been committed to faith healing, and the movement also possessed a strong belief in the power of speech (in particular speaking in tongues and the use of the names of God, especially the name of Jesus).
-Kenyon's ideas would be reflected in the teachings of Pentecostal evangelists F. F. Bosworth and John G. Lake (who co-led a congregation with New Thought author Albert C. Grier prior to 1915).
+Pentecostals had always been committed to faith healing; the movement also possessed a strong belief in the power of speech (in particular speaking in tongues and the use of the names of God, especially the name of Jesus).
+Kenyon's ideas would be reflected in the teachings of Pentecostal evangelists F. F. Bosworth and John G. Lake (who co-led a congregation with New Thought author Albert C. Grier before 1915).